xynehq/jaf/src/adk/README.md

 ## License

-Licensed under the same terms as the FAF framework.
+Licensed under the same terms as the JAF framework.